TheAirship/LoggrJack/README.md

 `$ python LoggerJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file] -w`

+### Internet Connectivity

-LoggerJack requires an Internet connection to determine your current location, and to execute WHOIS lookups.
-If you don't want to connect out to the Internet, or a connection is unavailable, do not use verbosity level -vvv.
-Also, to override the function that determines your current location based on your public IP address, you can pass a specific country with the -w parameter, as shown below:
+LoggerJack requires an Internet connection to determine your current location, to execute WHOIS lookups, and to pull down data from Have I Been Pwned.
+If you don't want to connect to the Internet, or a connection is unavailable,

+* Do not use verbosity level -vvv with the Detailed Analysis functionality
+* Do not use the -p argument to query Have I Been Pwned
+* Manually override the geolocation warning function by passing your current country with the -w parameter, as shown below:

 `$ python LoggerJack.py -l [path_to_log_file] -m [path_to_MaxMind_mmdb_file] -w "Great Britain"`

 ## Caveats & Reminders

-* **IP geolocation is not 100% accurate.** Geolocation information also changes constantly.
+* **IP geolocation isn't always 100% accurate.** Geolocation information also changes constantly.
 Be sure to use the most current MaxMind database available, and understand that you aren't going to get an exact city, region, and country result every time.
 * **Attribution is hard.** Just because the source IP of an auth attempt geolocates to a specific country doesn't mean that it's actually where the attacker is located.
 Geolocation information is provided to help spot unusual or suspicious activity, not to catch a bad actor.
 * **Log formats change periodically.** Also, my coding is far from perfect.
 If you encounter bugs or unexpected results after running LoggerJack, please submit an issue on GitHub.
 Suggestions for improvement are welcome too.
 * LoggerJack was written using the free MaxMind GeoLite2 City database in mmdb format.
 Other MaxMind GeoLite2 databases may still work at lower verbosity levels.
 GeoLite2 databases in CSV format will not work; make sure you download the mmdb format.
 * LoggerJack was written in python3, and tested primarily on 3.9.0.

 ## About

+Thanks to @TroyHunt for his work on Have I Been Pwned?
+Thanks to @MaxMind for giving locations to IPs.
+Thanks to the many, many people who put time and effort into developing the modules used in LoggerJack.

+Copyright © 2020 Craig Jackson, Licensed under Apache License 2.0